unverbuggt/mkdocs-encryptcontent-plugin/README.md

 > **Enable by default**

 If HighlightJS module is detected in your theme to improve code color rendering, reload renderer after decryption process.
-If HighlightJS module is not correctly detected, you can force it by adding `hljs: True` on the plugin configuration or set False to disable detection.
+If HighlightJS module is not correctly detected, you can force the detection by adding `hljs: True` on the plugin configuration or set `hljs: False` to disable this feature.

 When enable the following part of the template is add to force reloading decrypted content.